DataDog/hiring-engineers/answers.md

-- [x] Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.
+#### - [x] Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-> As I am most familiar with PostgreSQL, I chose to download it.
+> Since I am most familiar with PostgreSQL, I downloaded it.
 >
 >     sudo apt update
 >